 That website and business took off.
 Within two years of launching, we had over 500 paying members and were responsible for helping to launch tens of thousands of websites from the templates we provided.

-It was really cool to get an opportunity to work hand-in-hand with Adobe.
-Since I started my own business from my bedroom, I never really had experience in a big corporate environment.
-My partnership with Adobe took me out to their campuses in San Francisco, San Jose, and Bucharest, Romania.
-Adobe brought me on as a leading advisory board member for the Business Catalyst product, had me host their official BC podcast, and put me on stage at several of their conferences included Adobe MAX.
+It was cool to get an opportunity to work hand-in-hand with Adobe.
+Since I started my own business in my bedroom, I never had experience in a big corporate environment.
+My partnership with Adobe took me to their San Francisco, San Jose, and Bucharest, Romania campuses.
+Adobe brought me on as a leading advisory board member for the Business Catalyst product, had me host their official BC podcast, and put me on stage at several of their conferences, including Adobe MAX.

 Someone once told me that working with Adobe was like dancing with an elephant.
-Quite amazing, that is until they step on you.
-Which they did.
-Eventually, Adobe announced that BC would be no more and almost a decade worth of work from our team got thrown in the trash (shoutout to the thousands of BC partners that got the short end of the stick too…).
+Quite amazing, that is, until they step on you, which they did.
+Eventually, Adobe announced that BC would be no more, and almost a decade’s worth of work from our team got thrown in the trash (shoutout to the thousands of BC partners that got the short end of the stick too…).

-I’m not much one to regret though.
+I’m not much one to regret, though.
 The time I spent with Adobe and the thousands of BC partners worldwide became the basis for the company I still run today, UGURUS.
-It was working within this sub-niche that really started to help me define and shape what I would plan to do for the next couple of decades.
+Working within this sub-niche started to help me define and shape what I plan to do for the next couple of decades.